Peshawar Khyber Pakhtunkhwa, Pakistan Travel Guide

 Peshawar's infrastructure for travelers with mobility challenges is somewhat limited, requiring careful planning.

-Overall accessibility infrastructure is limited.
+Overall accessibility not much infrastructure.
 Public spaces, older buildings (especially in the Old City), and traditional transport options are often not designed for wheelchair users or those with mobility impairments.

 The Bus Rapid Transit (BRT) system, 'Zu Peshawar', stands out as an exception, designed with accessibility features.
 Some newer, upscale hotels may also offer accessible rooms and facilities.